-- 2.10.
+- 2.16.
 For animals: Yes, by encouraging the participation of persons with direct responsibility (in each country) for the understanding and implementation of regionalization in ISPM and OIE meetings.
-This would enable them to draft technical documents that contain real case studies and tried and tested alternative solutions, thus facilitating the understanding of each Member and building their capacity to identify, resolve and document problems and share success stories, which can then be incorporated into international standards. - 2.11.
-For plants: Through IPPC meetings in which they participate in an individual capacity.
+This would enable them to draft technical documents that contain real case studies and tried and tested alternative solutions, thus facilitating the understanding of each Member and building their capacity to identify, resolve and document problems and share success stories, which can then be incorporated into international standards. - 2.17.
+For plants: Through IPPC meetings to which they are invited to participate.
 At these forums they can express the concerns of the Committee and of WTO Members.